ZhengyiLu01/Fashionista/README.md

 ### Chengyu Wu
 Contributions:
 Work on the trello body for building cards and set criterias.
+Arrange Utibility tests with other group and edit the video.

 ### Dongbin Park
 Contributions: